-This endpoint is mainly a concern for drugs and pharmaceuticals that are either ingested or applied directly to the skin in the form of a cream.
-The only regulatory agency in the U.S. that routinely requires phototoxicity studies is the Food and Drug Administration.
+Phototoxicity is mainly a concern with regard to drugs that are either ingested or applied directly to the skin.
+The only regulatory agency in the U.S. that routinely requires phototoxicity studies is the Food and Drug Administration (FDA).

-Although the reliability and relevance of the 3T3 NRU Phototoxicity Test have been established through rigorous, inter-laboratory validation studies overseen by the European Centre for the Validation of Alternative Methods (ECVAM), and this method has been accepted as an official test guideline of the Organization for Economic Cooperation and Development (OECD), the Food and Drug Administration and the National Institute of Environmental Health Sciences continue to rely on animal testing to assess the phototoxic potential of new drugs and pharmaceuticals.
+Although the reliability and relevance of the 3T3 NRU phototoxicity test have been established through rigorous inter-laboratory validation studies overseen by the European Centre for the Validation of Alternative Methods and this method has been accepted as an official test guideline of the Organisation for Economic Co-operation and Development, the FDA and the National Institute of Environmental Health Sciences continue to rely on animal testing in many instances to assess the phototoxic potential of new drugs.